concon121/java-generator-plus/README.md

 # Java Generator

-A package created to generate getter, setter, constructor, and toString methods for java classes.
+An Atom.io package created to generate getter, setter, constructor, and toString methods for java classes.